gemeofficial/gemeblog/blog/2024-09-30-mill-vs-geme/index.md

 </Columns>

 Worse part is when people believe they get a unit large enough, but when they buy it home, it turns out the volume is similar to some countertop "composter" units.
-It reminds me the old time when we having dinners in asian restaurant.
+It reminds me the old time when we having [sumeshi](https://ja.wikipedia.org/wiki/%E9%85%A2%E9%A3%AF) in asian restaurant.

 <Columns>
   <Column className='text--left'>